To promote & implement excellence in natural resource, outdoor and environmental education for all Alaskans.

 Environmental education integrates an understanding of scientific concepts and societal needs and is designed to develop students that are environmentally literate.
 An environmentally literate person understands the implications of his/her actions, and has the skills to critically think about and make responsible choices.
 These skills transfer to every facet of life.

-ANROE is an affiliate of the North American Association for Environmental Education.
+ANROE is the Alaska affiliate of the North American Association for Environmental Education.